 The budget for the faculty grants is a maximum of \$50,000 in direct costs.
-Indirect costs will be calculated by the CFAR and added at the time of funding.
-We plan to award up to six (6) 1-year grants, with a start date of June 1, 2019.
+The CFAR will calculate and add indirect costs at the time of funding.
+We plan to award up to six (6) 1-year grants, with a start date of January 1, 2020.

-CFAR Scholar Grants will not be awarded for projects already funded through one of the other school initiatives, e.g. Faculty Innovation Fund or Global Health Faculty Grant.
+Projects already funded through one of the other school initiatives, e.g. Faculty Innovation Fund or Global Health Faculty Grant will not be awarded a CFAR Scholar Grant.